 With its heat shield, this double-walled stove stays cool on the bottom, so your fire won't scorch the ground.
 And the air that comes up through the holes near the base not only channels oxygen to the fire but also sends it to the smaller holes around the inside of the rim, which not only adds to the Solo's efficiency through secondary combustion but looks really cool too.

 Durable and Easy to Use

-The stove is super solid but not too heavy, so it's not hard to dump the ashes out.
+The stove is super solid but not too heavy, so it's not hard to dump out the ashes.
 Once the fire has died down and the coals are glowing, we can go to bed and not worry about fire.
-The ashes--which are significantly less abundant than they are with an open campfire--will be cold when we get up in the morning, nicely contained in the Solo Stove.
+The ashes—which are significantly less abundant than they are with an open campfire—will be cold when we get up in the morning, nicely contained in the Solo Stove.

 The stove also comes with a carrying/storage bag.

 We give the Solo 5 out of 5 stars.
 It lives up to its claims, in our experience.

 Should We Spend That Much on a Campfire Stove?

 Before finally taking the plunge, my husband and I had been eyeing the Solo Stove for months.
 Each time we'd wander through REI—something we often do even if we don't actually need any new camping or backpacking gear—it was impossible to miss.
 They'd have that shiny stove displayed in the center of a circle of colorful camp chairs, next to a big, multi-person tent and all kinds of camping doodads and gadgets that most of us don't ever really need.